Moo-Ack-Productions/bpy-build/CONTRIBUTING.md

 # Or if you don't have just installed
 poetry run mypy --pretty bpy_addon_build
 ```

+All commits will be checked for passing tests, and PRs will be rejected if one does not pass the Mypy checks.

 ## Typing
 Although BpyBuild supports Python 3.8, we try to use [PEP 585](https://peps.python.org/pep-0585/) types wherever possible, using `annotations` from the `__futures__` module.
 This means for the most part, `dict`, `list`, `tuple`, etc. can be used with little issue.
 That being said, the following has to be kept in mind: